ubcengfizz/ubcfizz.ca-website/README.md

 The website to be used for The UBC Engineering Physics Student Association.
 Its uses include recent announcements, course directory, community events, related contacts, etc.

+Before running the application, first do npm install.

 ## Work Flow

 ##### Issue Distribution